freezeflowai/hvac-pm-platform/replit.md

 - **Maintenance Completion**: Toggle functionality to mark maintenance as complete, recording completion in `maintenanceRecords`, with options to reopen and adjust next due dates.
 - **UI Compaction**: Redesigned maintenance cards to increase client density on screen by reducing padding, consolidating information, and using icon-only buttons.
 - **Parts System Redesign**: A complete overhaul of the parts inventory system, introducing type-specific fields for filters, belts, and other parts, a tabbed management interface, and updated duplicate prevention logic.
+- **CSV Import**: Clients can be imported via CSV file with an import button in the client list.
+The import includes basic parsing, validation, automatic nextDue calculation, and detailed import statistics.
+Note: Best for simple client lists; avoid complex text with line breaks for reliability.
+- **Authentication**: Fixed login bug where users had to enter credentials twice.
+Login now properly waits for user state to be set before redirecting using useEffect, ensuring smooth single-attempt authentication.

 ## External Dependencies